micmejia/bible-dump/NKJV/Isaiah/Isa 41.md

 "Behold, all those who were incensed against you Shall be ashamed and disgraced; They shall be as nothing, And those who strive with you shall perish.

 ###### 12
-You shall seek them and not find them-- [^e]Those who contended with you.
+You shall seek them and not find them-- Those who contended with you.
 Those who war against you Shall be as nothing, As a nonexistent thing.

 ###### 13
 For I, the Lord your God, will hold your right hand, Saying to you, 'Fear not, I will help you.'